osrg/ryu-book/en/source/switch_test_tool.rst

 2 Building a test environment

     Build a test environment using a test environment build script.
-Please refer to the execution procedure in `Procedure for Executing Sample Test Pattern`_.
+Please refer to the execution procedure in "`Procedure for Executing Sample Test Pattern`_".

 3 Executing the test tool